LeafmanZ/FDC/README.md

 # FDC
-Analysis of Financialization and Dollar Cycling
+Analysis of Financialization and Dollar Cycling\n
 WIP Effects of financialization of an economy on economic inequality